calio/lua-capnproto/README.md

     local example_capnp = require "example_capnp"

-Check out example/AddressBook.capnp and example/main.lua for more details.
+Check out example/AddressBook.capnp and example/main.lua for how to use generated lua file.

 Installation
 ============